 Finally, top hazard risks per municipality were selected from the aggregated hazard risk data for each municipality.
-Mapping the top two (2) hazard risks provides a unique perspective into the variety of hazards impacting Puerto Rico (see map below) and the more robust list of top five (5) hazards per municipality, identifies several priority hazards for Puerto Rico in terms of overall risks (seemap and table that follows).
+Mapping the top two (2) hazard risks provides a unique perspective into the variety of hazards impacting Puerto Rico (see map below) and the more robust list of top five (5) hazards per municipality, identifies several priority hazards for Puerto Rico in terms of overall risks (see map Figure 52 and table that follows Top 5 Hazard Risks by Municipality).